tuohybuoy/BI_Guardrails_Project/README.md

 As noted [above](#statistical-power), the tool's use of post-hoc power analysis is flawed, perhaps fundamentally flawed.
 A sounder option would be to prompt the user for a desired effect size, then to compute the minimum required sample size.
 The tool would then test only the groups above that size threshold -- and only display whether the *anticipated* effect size was found, rather than any resulting effect size.

 This approach is still imperfect for the unavoidable reason that the course grades have already been awarded.
 The approach would also make the app more unwieldy and less general-purpose.
-All told, it might be better to discard power analysis altogether.

 ### Smaller Changes